Single Checkbox Component

 Overview

-The Single Checkbox component presents your end-user End-Users are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. with a single option for selection.
-Here are some real-life examples of when to use a Single Checkbox:
+The Single Checkbox component presents your end-user with a single option for selection.
+Below are some examples when using this component:

 -